ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/03-thingy.md

 *  Auto generated table of contents
 {:toc}

-In this lab you will expand on the Nightlight you created in the previous lab and build the __ThingLabs Thingy&trade;__.
-This device will do the following:
+In this lab, you will expand on the Nightlight you created in the previous lab and build the __ThingLabs Thingy&trade;__.

-* Capture the amount of ambient light
-* Increase the brightness intensity of an LED inversely to the amount of ambient light measured.
-* Capture the amount of ambient  sound
-* Display the ambient light and sound measurments on an LCD display.
-* The display will adjust its backlight brightness according to the amount of ambient light in the area.
-* Enable a button to turn on and off an LED and trigger sound.

 In the following labs you will use the ThingLabs Thingy&trade; to connect to Azure IoT services and track all of this data.

 # Bill of Materials
 What you will need: